So, you are wondering who accepts Bitcoin?

-The company started accepting Bitcoin payments back in 2014 at the bottom of the second major Bitcoin bear market, and has enouraged its users to make use of BTC ever since.
+The company started accepting Bitcoin payments back in 2014 at the bottom of the second major Bitcoin bear market and has encouraged its users to make use of BTC ever since.

 It’s important to note that Bitcoin payments on Newegg are currently only available to customers in the United States.

-Although, Wikileaks isn’t a company, it does deserve to be on this list of places that accept Bitcoin.
-WikiLeaks is a global non-profit organisation that enables anonymous sources to publish secrets the humanity should know about.
+Although Wikileaks isn’t a company, it does deserve to be on this list of places that accept Bitcoin.
+WikiLeaks is a global non-profit organization that enables anonymous sources to publish secrets the humanity should know about.

-As with most non-profit organisations, WikiLeaks is almost entirely supported by donations.
+As with most non-profit organizations, WikiLeaks is almost entirely supported by donations.